BlockchainCommons/SmartCustody/Docs/Case-Study-SeedTool.md

 **Cons:**

-* iClouds backups can be lost if all physical devices or lost and Apple account information is lost.
+* iClouds backups can be lost if all physical devices are lost and Apple account information is lost or if Apple deletes or locks down your account.

 ### Openness